 All complaints and follow-up activities are monitored and tracked by the Internal Investigations Section.

 Accreditation has long been recognized as the means of maintaining and verifying the highest standards are being followed.

 In 2009, the Commission for Florida Law Enforcement Accreditation expanded its program to include offices of inspectors general.
 The accreditation assessment is completed every three years and is an examination of all aspects of the OIG's Internal Investigations Section, which includes a review of policies and procedures, management and operations.

 On Oct.
 28, 2009, DEP's OIG received accreditation by the Commission for Florida Law Enforcement.
 We underwent reassessment in 2012, 2015, 2018 and 2021 and received our latest reaccreditation on Oct.
 7, 2021.

 File a Complaint

 To file a formal complaint, call the Office of Inspector General at 850-245-3151 or use the complaint form located here and on the Internal Investigations Quick Links.
-Email this form to IGComplaints@dep.state.fl.us, or mail it to Department of Environmental Protection Office of Inspector General, 3900 Commonwealth Blvd., M.S.
-51, Tallahassee, FL 32399-3000.
+Email the form to IG.Complaints@FloridaDEP.gov, or mail it to Florida Department of Environmental Protection Office of Inspector General.

 The Florida Department of Environmental Protection is the state’s lead agency for environmental management and stewardship – protecting our air, water and land.
 The vision of the Florida Department of Environmental Protection is to create strong community partnerships, safeguard Florida’s natural resources and enhance its ecosystems.